phelpsm1/skeleton/README.md

 The exact name of the task is determined by the name of each environment listed in the [Configuration](#configuration)

+### Providing credentials

+Each task requiring credentials, will prompt for you mfg_idsid account.
+However, you can bypass this by creating a credentials.xml file in the root of your project directory.
+Once created, all tasks requiring credentials will use the credentials supplied in the file.

+To create your file, execute the following command at a PowerShell command prompt.

+    Get-Credential | Export-Clixml "credentials.xml"

 ### API

+__TODO: Need more documentation here!__

 ```javascript
 const env = require('skeleton').Env